miladyboy/wingman/tasks/Tasks.md

 ## Features
 - [ ] Setup reverse proxy para las stats de usuarios.
+- [ ] Let the user add their preferences in a message.
+What they're looking for, what they like, etc. Use that as part of the prompt.
+- [ ] Improve prompting: The system prompt should consider three modes: Opening, Continuing conversation, or re-engaging.

 ## Polish
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*